 The trend of these indicators reflects Council's reducing reliance on debt.
 Council will continue to pay down existing debt while rate revenue will continue to rise in line with the rate cap.
 The trend has accelerated in recent years as a result of Council's debt reduction strategy.
-This accelerated repayment includes a large payment to complete one of our loans in October 2021.
 There is a slight increase in loans and borrowings in 2022/23, associated with Council's expected application for a loan as part of the Victorian Government's Community Infrastructure Loan Scheme, which provides local governments access to very low interest, subsidised loans to help fund infrastructure projects.

-4.3.5 (04) - Indebtedness
+4.3.5 (O4) - Indebtedness